Chart Color Schemes

 Population growth drivers in Prospect are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations, as of Nov 2025, the Prospect (NSW) statistical area (Lv2)'s population is estimated at around 5,292.
-This reflects an increase of 105 people since the 2021 Census, which reported a population of 5,187.
-The change is inferred from AreaSearch's resident population estimate of 5,175 following examination of ABS' latest ERP data release (June 2024) and an additional 9 validated new addresses since the Census date.
-This level equates to a density ratio of 2,051 persons per square kilometer, above national averages assessed by AreaSearch.
-Overseas migration contributed approximately 63.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Prospect (NSW) is around 5,291 as of Feb 2026.
+This reflects an increase of 104 people since the 2021 Census, which reported a population of 5,187 people.
+The change is inferred from the resident population of 5,175 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,050 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 63.0% of overall population gains during recent periods.

-AreaSearch utilises ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to demographic trends, the Prospect (NSW) (SA2) is expected to increase by 613 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Examining future population trends, a population increase just below the median of statistical areas across the nation is expected, with the area expected to increase by 599 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.9% in total over the 17 years.

 Frequently Asked Questions - Population